mikie-ai/.github/profile/README.md

 - **Chat**: Ask questions the way you want using our material through AI
 - **Registration**: No fuss sign up, we made it simple

-Visit [mikie.ai](https://mikie.ai) to learn more and start being successful with women!
+Visit [mikie.ai](https://mikie.ai) to learn how to be successful with women!